DanielFergisz/FC1307A-PSX-DVR/README.md

 A full sector-by-sector HDD image is not required.
 The same PSX1 system files can be used on different first-generation PSX models after formatting the drive

-Always make a backup of the original SPI flash before programming.
+!!!
+Always make a backup of the original SPI flash before programming !!!